jodixon/haskell-notes/adts.md

 This specifies that a value of type AlgDataType can be constructed in one of four ways: using ```Constr1```, ```Constr2```, ```Constr3```, or ```Constr4```.
 Depending on the constructor used, an ```AlgDataType``` value may contain some other values.
 For example, if it was constructed using ```Constr1```, then it comes along with two values, one of type ```Type11``` and one of type ```Type12```.

+## Patter Matching

+Fundamentally, pattern-matching is about taking apart a value by *finding out which constructor* it was built with.
+This information can be used as the basis for deciding what to do—indeed, in Haskell, this is the *only* way to make a decision.